SelimEmre7/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 ![alt text](image-4.png)

-As expected, the plot shows that the sample means are nearly normally distributed, even though the original population is highly skewed.
-This supports the **Central Limit Theorem**, which states that the sampling distribution of the mean tends to normality as the sample size increases.
+<p>As expected, the plot shows that the sample means are nearly normally distributed, even though the original population is highly skewed.
+This supports the <strong>Central Limit Theorem</strong>, which states that the sampling distribution of the mean tends to normality as the sample size increases.</p>

 ---

 ##  Skewness & Kurtosis of Sampling Distributions